Hong Kong Grandparent & Multi-Generational Family Photographer

 For me the most meaningful full family photos come when we have multiple generations in the photos.
 These can be hard to organize, as sometimes part of the family is coming from a different part of the world.
 Twice in my career I have photographed three year old children with their 98-year-old grandmothers.
 This is pretty special when you think that you can have two living members of a family born 95 years apart!
 One of these grandmoms is still alive at 105, but I haven’t had the opportunity to photograph her again.

-Below are some shots from 2008, FOUR GENERATIONS of one Hong Kong family, including one Hong Kong Olympian.
+Below are some shots from 2008, FOUR GENERATIONS of one Hong Kong family, including a Hong Kong Olympian.

 The Great-Grandmother born in 1910, her Great Grandson was born in 2005.
 That’s pretty special IMO.